Satamael13/Projects/README.md

 # Projects
-Some personal programming projects I have done while being a student.
+Some personal STEM projects I have done while being a student.